gsinclair/debuglog/doc/debuglog.markdown

 {% endhighlight %}

-Final note: if you specify a file that is not writable, you will be notified on STDERR and the program will exit.
+Final note: if you specify a file that is not writable, an error (`DebugLog::Error`) will be raised.

-### DebugLog and Debuglog

-`Debuglog` is a synonym for `DebugLog`, so you don't have to trouble yourself to remember the capitalisation.

 ## Endnotes